Light the World. . . .

 To know what the truth is and to deny it for the sake of pleasing the masses, or for fear of being rejected, or being considered an outcast, is like denying food to one who is hungry, or a drink of water to one who is thirsty, even though you are able to give a morsel of bread to kill their hunger, or a cool drink of water to quench their thirst.

-To tell you a little about myself, I am 58 years old, an Administrative Assistant by trade, and a 30-year honorable retired United States Navy Veteran having been officially discharged from the United States Armed Services on 1 September 2010.
-I work as a contributor to the More Good Foundation based in Orem, Utah, where I am the Lead Writer and Manager for a growing website called Mormon Music.
+To tell you a little more about myself, I am 60 years old, an Administrative Assistant by trade and a 30-year honorable retired United States Navy Veteran having been officially discharged from the United States Armed Services on 1 September 2010.

 I am a member of The Church of Jesus Christ of Latter-day Saints.
 I am a convert to the Church, having been baptized on 10 March 1998 in Reykjavik, Iceland, while serving on active duty with the United States Navy in Keflavik, Iceland.
 I have served as: Activities Chairman, Single Adult Representative, Sunday School Teacher (Teens), First Counselor in the Young Men Presidency (Ward Level), a member of the Stake High Council, 3 Bishoprics, High Priest Group Leader, Ward Mission Leader, and Gospel Doctrine Teacher.
 I currently serve as a Ward Missionary, Stake Public Affairs Representative for the Annapolis Maryland Stake, and First Assistant in the High Priest Group.
 In my short 19 years as a member of The Church of Jesus Christ of Latter-day Saints, I have also been blessed to meet several General Authorities of the Church.